modelteam-ai/modelteam.ai/README.md

   separately
 - **To Force re-run the job, delete the folder `model_team_profile/<git_email_id>` and run the script again**

-### 3. Upload
+### 3. Edit & Upload

+```
+python3 edit_skills.py -g <git_email_id> [--cli_mode]
+```
 - Verify the generated skill stats file and edit it using [edit_skills.py](edit_skills.py) (Don't edit the JSON file directly)
     - Remove any confidential skills.
 Marking skills as irrelevant will help us improve our models
+- Create an account in [ModelTeam](https://app.modelteam.ai/) if you don't have one
-- Upload the file(mt_metrics_yyyy-mm-dd_*****.json.gz) back to your experience in the UI
+- Upload the file(mt_metrics_yyyy-mm-dd_*****.json.gz) back to your [experience](https://app.modelteam.ai/experience)
 - Our AI models will analyze the data and generate a profile for you (<30 minutes)
 - If you are using linux server without GUI, use --cli_mode

-```
-python3 edit_skills.py -g <git_email_id> [--cli_mode]
-```

 **Examples**